EmbodiedJosh/Unity-Oculus-Demo/index.md

  [![](https://cdn.discordapp.com/attachments/626114024655945740/626543047420936209/76d69e3ea4133dff5ec8fcef1f04b13a.png)](https://cdn.discordapp.com/attachments/626114024655945740/626543047420936209/76d69e3ea4133dff5ec8fcef1f04b13a.png)

 3. Next we're going to add a new function to move our Player (the sphere).
+Copy and paste this in its entirety into Visual Studio (beginner) or enter in the function manually (advanced).

 ```
 using System.Collections;